turanszkij/WickedEngine/README.md

 sudo apt install libsdl2-dev
 sudo apt install build-essential
 ```
+ - Note: The Vulkan SDK for Ubuntu contains DXC (<a href="https://github.com/microsoft/DirectXShaderCompiler">DirectXShaderCompiler</a>) which is required to build the shaders.
+If you are using an other Linux distribution, make sure that you have DirectXShaderCompiler.
 To build the engine, editor and tests, use Cmake and make:
 ```bash
 mkdir build